-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Woodbridge Township Fire District No. 11's basic financial statements as a whole. accompanying financial schedules are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The individual fund financial statements have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, except for the effects of such adjustments, if any, as might have been determined to be necessary had we audited the financial activities of the Length of Service Award Program, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, except for the effects of such adjustments, if any, as might have been determined to be necessary had the financial statements of the Length of Service Award Program been audited, the information is fairly stated in all material respects in relation to the basic financial statements as a whole.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Woodbridge Township Fire District No. 11's basic financial statements as a whole.
+The supplementary schedules listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.

+The supplementary schedules listed in the table of contents are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the supplementary schedules listed in the table of contents are fairly stated, in all material respects, in relation to the basic financial statements as a whole.